-In Washington, DC and other gray or black markets, many vape cartridges available are from brands that have been heavily compromised by counterfeits or are presented in packaging that looks like it came from a legitimate California dispensary, but the brands don’t actually exist.
-FYI you can skip the article section and go straight to The Bad List if you want.
+Many of the vape cartridges available in Washington, DC are from brands that have been heavily compromised by counterfeits or are presented in packaging that looks like it came from a legitimate California dispensary, but the brands don’t actually exist.
+The Gentleman has scoured the interwebs to reveal which brands you might want to think twice about.
+BEHOLD!

 The Means of (Vape) Production